When My Supergirl Met Superwoman

 Over the next hour, she talked about the some of the topics she covers in her book: working hard, being yourself, being grateful, controlling your mind, being present in every aspect of your life and being ambitious.
-It was an inspirational talk, which could have gotten preachy or had her sounding like a life-coach.
-But she had such stage presence and there was so much comedy involved that it was actually a really fun and involved performance.
+It was an inspirational talk.
+She had such stage presence and there was so much comedy involved that it was actually a really fun and involved performance.

 I could see parents around me who probably didn’t know much about Lilly or her Superwoman videos, nodding their heads, cheering and getting involved, approving of her advice to their impressionable teenagers.

 I turned to Shalini and asked her if she was happy at the end of the show.
 She had the biggest grin on her face and nodded.
 She was speechless.
-The winners of the Golden Tickets were then called up and off we went to the side of the room.
+The Golden Ticket winners were then called up.
+Shalini and I also made our way to the side of the VIP room.

 Everyone waited patiently outside the door except for one teenager who was crying uncontrollably.
 Her friend was wiping away her tears and trying not to smudge her make-up.
 I couldn’t believe just what this meant to so many people.

 Once we were in the very small VIP room, we all took a seat and waited for Lilly to come in.
 All the parents smiled at each other because we all had something in common that day.
-The girl who had been crying, started shaking and more tears rolled down her face when Lilly walked in.
+Lilly walked in and the girl who had been crying, started shaking as more tears rolled down her face.

-Everyone was called row by row.
+People were called row by row.
 Until then they had to remain seated.
 We were so lucky to be at the front of the queue.
-We would have had at least an hour’s wait before we got our turn because we had been seated further back.
+We were seated further back.
+So we would have had at least an hour’s wait before we got our turn.

 Shalini was now a bit more prepared but still as excited.
 Lilly turned to her and said “Nice to see you again”.
 This time I decided to have a photo taken too.
 I told Lilly she had made Shalini’s day and she smiled the biggest smile.
 “I’m so glad you brought her”.
-We were given a poster and a card with a code to download the photo for free later.
+We were given a poster and a code to download the photo later.